magnetikonline/py-encoding-detect/README.md

 ## Detection methods
 Routines used are based on the work of the C++/C# library https://github.com/AutoIt/text-encoding-detect, with minor tweaks/optimizations.

-An overview of detection steps follows, if _all steps_ are passed without a positive result then detection is considered _not possible_:
+If _all steps_ are passed without a positive result then detection is considered _not possible_.

+An overview of detection steps follows:

 ### Byte order mark (BOM)
 First step looks for a byte order mark in the first 2-3 bytes of the file, specifically (in this order):